 If a student comes to school out of compliance with the dress code, she will be immediately sent to the main office or Dean's office to exchange her current clothes with uniform clothes.
 The parent/guardian will be notified of the dress code violation if it happens repeatedly.
 The student will go back to the main office or Dean's office at the end of the day to return the uniform.
-If a student has two dress code infractions in one week, the student will receive lunch detention.
+If a student has a dress code infraction they will receive lunch detention.
 If the student has more than two detention assignments related to dress code violations, a parent/guardian meeting will be scheduled.